iamkirankumaryadav/Library/Python/Pandas.md

 - Data is aligned in tabular form with `rows` and `columns`

 ### Important features of Pandas library:
-- Row column selection and slicing
+- Row column selection, indexing and slicing
 - Filter data
 - Data alignment
 - Merge, join and concat
 - Group by and aggregate
 - Reshaping and sorting